ermapta/techsupport.ermapta.org-Archived-/technology-helps.md

 2. Overexposed information creates organizational risk.
 3. Untraceable information creates legal risk.

 It is incredibly easy to lose information.
-Printed
+Printed information by definition resides in one place and can be destroyed by water, fire, or children.

 ## Benefit #2: Equal participation